Tis1201/data_fs04/README.md

 2. **Custom Server**:
    - `prodServer.ts` creates an HTTP server with the SvelteKit handler
-   - Attaches WebSocket server to the same HTTP server
+   - SSE connections are handled by route handlers
-   - Handles WebSocket upgrade requests
+   - No WebSocket upgrade handling needed

 3. **ZenStack Integration**:
    - Custom build process copies ZenStack files to the production build